wlsf82/TravelApp/README.md

 After the rails server is started and the database is configured, access the following URL in your preferable web browser: http://localhost:3000/tags

-You should see something like the below samples.
+While navigating through the app you should see something like the below samples.

 ![Travel App Home](./travel-app-home.png)
 ![Travel App Tag](./travel-app-tag.png)